 We bring a lot into our relationships—our past experiences, feelings, and our unique lens on how we perceive situations.
 This is no different for birth.
 While all first-time moms don’t bring in a direct birth experience with them into pregnancy, they do carry the stories that they have been told by other women and by their own family members, including their own birth stories.
 In addition to these stories of other people come the feelings that might be elicited by them.

 It can be difficult to remember that a first birth is a blank slate of your own direct experience.
 It has yet to be created.
-We can apply hopes and wishes onto the experience, but it is not something that we can plan.
-Often times, women forget that they are not the only one that is part of the birth experience, as there is a baby to accommodate too.
-A baby’s wishes or circumstances might vary differently than those of its mother.
+We can apply hopes and wishes to the experience, but it is not something that we can plan.
+Oftentimes, women forget that they are not the only one that is part of the birth experience, as there is a baby to accommodate too.
+A baby’s wishes or circumstances might very different than those of its mother.
 Additionally, there is a partner who might have desires about the birth experience, which need to be heard.

 Birth is powerful in that it solidifies a family that is simultaneously birthed, and it can feel daunting to those that have never experienced it before.
 For this very reason, it makes sense for birthing women to call upon the assistance and support of other women who know the birthing process.
 Having someone with many births under their belt can help parents-to-be feel calmer, can make suggestions based upon knowledge and experience, and can help to facilitate the birth so that it matches up as much as possible with what the couple desires.
 A doula is such a support person.